Jemsoft/API-dev-code-test/README.md

 The project should be hosted for free on Heroku, AWS, or similar.

-Just to re-iterate, almost all of the functionality required here is provided by loop back and the opensource loopback gateway, so what we'll be looking closely at is any changes you choose to make outside of the yeoman generator.
+Just to reiterate, almost all of the functionality required here is provided by loop back and the opensource loopback gateway, so what we'll be looking closely at is any changes you choose to make outside of the yeoman generator.